Chris Broyles: Education

-Broyles attended St. Edwards University in Texas, before transferring to the University of Northern Colorado, where he graduated with bachelor's degrees in meteorology and journalism.
+Broyles attended St. Edward's University in Texas, before transferring to the University of Northern Colorado, where he graduated with bachelor's degrees in meteorology and journalism.

 Career

 In 1994, Broyles was hired as an intern at the National Weather Service (NWS) office in Jackson, Kentucky.
 Following his internship, Broyles was hired as a forecaster at the NWS office in Aberdeen, South Dakota.
 In 2003, Broyles was hired at the Storm Prediction Center (SPC) at the National Weather Center in Norman, Oklahoma as a forecaster.
 Throughout his career forecasting at the SPC, Broyles issued 14 High Risk Outlooks, with 11 verifications.
 On April 7, 2006, Broyles issued the first-ever Day-2 High Risk Outlook, in preparation for the tornado outbreak of April 6–8, 2006.
 This High Risk also included a 60% chance of tornadoes, including at least some becoming significant.
-Following verification of this High Risk, the United States Department of Commerce awarded Broyles with a Silver Medal.
+Following verification of this High Risk, the United States Department of Commerce awarded Broyles with a silver medal.
 On April 14, 2012, Broyles issued the second-ever Day-2 High Risk Outlook, while forecasting for the tornado outbreak of April 13–16, 2012.